Coarsening polyhedral complexes: Summary of results

-Theorem~\ref{coarsen} in particular answers a question of Morton, Pachter, Shiu, Sturmfels, and Wienand \cite[Section~1]{ranktests} by generalizing (in combinatorial but not probabilistic terms) the notion of a semigraphoid to an arbitrary finite Coxeter group~$W$, as we now explain.
 Let $\Z$ be a zonotope.
-A set~$\E$ of edges of~$\Z$ has the \newword{zonotopal polygon property} if, for every $2k$-gonal face $P$ of $\Z$, if~$\E$ contains any $k-1$ consecutive edges of $P$, then~$\E$ contains the opposite $k-1$ consecutive edges of~$P$.
-When $\A$ is the central hyperplane arrangement dual to $\Z$ and $\C$ is the complex $\C(\A)$, the $2$-dimensional fans $\C_F$ are defined by an arrangement of lines through the origin in $\Perp(F)$.
-Thus the condition on edge sets reduces to the zonotopal polygon property, and we have the following corollary to Theorem~\ref{coarsen}. \begin{cor} Let $\mathbf{Z}$ be a zonotope and let $\F$ be the normal fan of $\mathbf{Z}$.
-Then a set $\E$ of edges of $\mathbf{Z}$ is the edge set of a fan coarsening $\F$ if and only if $\E$ has the zonotopal polygon property. \end{cor} The zonotopal polygon property of the usual permutohedron is equivalent to the square and hexagon axioms.
-Thus a generalized semigraphoid associated to a finite Coxeter group~$W$ is a set of edges of the $W$-permutohedron with the zonotopal polygon property.
-For a non-central arrangement~$\A$, there is no dual zonotope, but the polygon condition on $\G(\A)$ still has a simple combinatorial restatement (Lemma~\ref{poly prop arr}) for the same reason.
+A set~$\E$ of edges of~$\Z$ has the \newword{polygon property} if, for every $2k$-gonal face $P$ of $\Z$, whenever~$\E$ contains any $k-1$ consecutive edges of $P$, then~$\E$ also contains the opposite $k-1$ consecutive edges of~$P$.
+The polygon property on the usual permutohedron coincides with the square and hexagon axioms from~\cite{ranktests}.
+When $\A$ is the central hyperplane arrangement dual to $\Z$ and $\C$ is $\C(\A)$ (the normal fan to~$\Z$), then the $2$-dimensional fans $\C_F$ are defined by an arrangement of lines through the origin in $\Perp(F)$.
+Thus the ridge property reduces to the polygon property, and we have the following corollary to Theorem~\ref{coarsen}. \begin{cor} Let $\Z$ be a zonotope and let $\F$ be the normal fan of $\Z$.
+Then a set $\E$ of edges of $\Z$ is the edge set of a fan coarsening $\F$ if and only if $\E$ has the polygon property. \end{cor} When $\A$ is a non-central hyperplane arrangement, the analogous polygon property still characterizes coarsenings of $\C(A)$ for the same reason.

-The proof of the special case of Theorem~\ref{coarsen} also implies a local condition (Theorem~\ref{Tietze lite}) for an interior-connected union of polyhedra to be convex, which is a special case of Tietze's convexity theorem~\cite{Tietze}.
+The proof of Theorem~\ref{coarsen} also provides a local condition (Theorem~\ref{Tietze lite}) for an interior-connected union of polyhedra to be convex, which is a special case of Tietze's convexity theorem~\cite{Tietze}.
 (See \cite[Part~IV.C]{Valentine}.)
 In Section~\ref{OM sec}, we extend all of our results to the context of oriented matroids, proving, in particular, an oriented matroid version (Theorem~\ref{Tietze OM}) of Tietze's convexity theorem.